-If you find the information on this site useful, please take a few minutes to drop me a quick e-mail with your comments to firstname.lastname@example.org There are some very USEFUL BOOKS to help you understand Dyslexia and to help your child.
-And some thoughts from children on how it feels to be dyslexic - "Plees help"
+If you find the information on this site useful, please take a few minutes to drop me a quick e-mail with your comments to firstname.lastname@example.org There are some very useful Books and Resources on here to help you understand Dyslexia and to help you and your child.
+There are some insights and thoughts from children on how it feels to be dyslexic – “Plees help”

 This site came about when I found out that my son, Callum was diagnosed as a dyslexic (at the age of 6) and I researched across the internet to find out and understand as much as I could in order to help him.
 His father is also dyslexic but as a child was labeled stupid and disruptive and had an unhappy time at school.
 We can only hope that now there is more awareness about Dyslexia, children diagnosed with it will have a better time at school with the support of parents and teachers who are now more geared up to support it within mainstream schools.

 They estimate that 1 in 10 children have Dyslexic tendencies which is about 2-3 children per average class.
 The Government’s latest Code of Practice is pushing schools more and more into supporting children with special needs and to include them rather than exclude them.